 You will be living in a rural community and working alongside the teachers in the local school.
 Your focus will be to help improve the English of both the teachers and the children as well as actively supporting and building the relationship between the local school and its UK link school.

 Five of our schools are in the rural and remote location of Sindhupalchok They are away from tourist destinations.
 This area was one that was most affected by the earthquakes and so far has received very little help.
-You will be based there during the school week and living with a local family or you can opt for a substantial tent with at least one other volunteer.
-The Sukete Equator Expeditions Resort (www.equatorexpeditionsnepal.com) would be available for your use at weekends.
-You would need to find local transport to get there and that can be up to a 2 hour drive.
+You will be based there during the school week and living with a local family or you can opt for a substantial temporary home comprising of a sleeping tent with kitchen a shower tents.
+We would encourage this only of there were two volunteers working together as the areas are remote enough to feel lonely without another person who speaks English.
+The Sukete Equator Expeditions Resort (www.equatorexpeditionsnepal.com) would be available for your use at weekends, however, you would need to find local transport to get there and that can be up to a 2 hour drive.

 Our school in Gorkha (another badly affected and under funded area)is close to an Equator Expeditions Resort.
-You will receive full bed and board there.
+You will receive full bed and board there for US$15 per day.

 Our close relationship with Equator Expeditions will give you access to all the adventures available in Nepal, either at weekends or at the end of your placement.
 These will either be at no cost or with a generous discount.